GoogleCloudPlatform/identity-labs-google-cloud/service-accounts/hub-spoke-projects/README.md

 ### Deploy the lab

-1. Choose which project id will be the hub project and which will be the spoke project.
+1. If you have not yet done so, choose which project id will be the hub project and which will be the spoke project.
     In the remainder of this document, these will be referred to as *HUB_PROJECT* and *SPOKE_PROJECT*.

 1. Change to the Terraform directory.